Tony-of-All-Trades

 Awards & Recognition

-Congressional Gold Medal
+Congressional Award Gold Medal

-Highest U.S. Congress Honor for Service
+Highest U.S. Congress Honor for Young People in America

 3rd Place Worldwide